Little books are a novel way to encourage reading for meaning and reading for fun! Children will love making their own books, then “getting to work.”

 When they were done with their own book, they swapped over and tried their friend’s book.

 The following day, the kids decided they could create their own little books and wrote and illustrated flaps for a story called My Day at the Zoo.
 It was the perfect extension!

 Get Your Set

 Ready to read?!
-Click the blue button below to grab your three little books and then hop over and check out our Guided Reading Jumbo Bundle filled with more than 1,200 pages of hands-on reading activities and books kids love!
+Click the blue button below to grab your three little books and then hop over and check out our Reading Comprehension Activities to enhance the reading experience!